rorth-vt/ISE5334_HW4/README.md

-This code was written by ChatGPT using my instructor's prompts, and I make no claim to its construction, accuracy, or utility.
+This code was written by ChatGPT using prompts from my instructor and myself, and I make no claim to its construction, accuracy, or utility.
 This is not my work, but it was uploaded with permission.

 # Tree Model Cross-Validation Studio